-As of 1st March 2017 we will no longer be accepting new patients on to our list, this will be reviewed in September 2017
+As of 1st September2017 we will no longer be accepting new patients on to our list, this will be reviewed in February 2018

 Did you know?